makuke1234/atto/README.md

     * Add 64-bit version
 * 1.8
     * Add extra documentation
-    * Add support for CR and CRLF line endings, LF is still supported
+    * Add support for CR and CRLF EOL sequences, LF is still supported
     * Files are saved using CRLF by default
     * Add support for changing EOL sequneces
 * 1.7